 I would only ship via USPS as they provide a special “Regional Rate” box with reduced shipping charges.
 The boxes are sent to me free, I print the postage and USPS picks up the package for shipment.

 The calculation below makes it clear why you need your own product…

 I have a musical affiliate account with Amazon.
 I would have to sell nearly 1500 downloads on Amazon to match my one sale of two albums.
 I have been an Amazon affiliate for several years and have never sold that amount.

-Having your own product gives you control and a much higher net profit.
+Having your own product gives you control and a much higher net profit in a retirement business.